 Step 2.
 Finding existing outcome measurement instruments

 We reached 70-99% consensus that the second step is to find existing outcome measurement instruments.
-With the intention to search for all existing instruments, three sources of information can be used: 1) systematic reviews, 2) literature searches, and 3) other sources, considered as optional (Table 2). ‘type of measurement instrument’ because a wide variety of terminology is used (e.g. instruments are also termed measures, methods, questionnaires, tests, etc).
-This variety of terms that have been used in the original articles can lead to a high risk of missing relevant studies.[4][18][4]
+With the intention to search for all existing instruments, three sources of information can be used: 1) systematic reviews, 2) literature searches, and 3) other sources, considered as optional (Table 2).
+The COSMIN guideline for systematic reviews of outcome measurement instruments recommends that those searching the literature for all instruments do not use search terms to cover ‘type of measurement instrument’ because a wide variety of terminology is used (e.g. instruments are also termed measures, methods, questionnaires, tests, etc).
+This variety of terms that have been used in the original articles can lead to a high risk of missing relevant studies.[4]
+There is, however, one exception for patient-reported outcome measures (PROMs): for these a comprehensive PROM filter, developed for PubMed by the Patient Reported Outcomes Measurement Group of the University of Oxford, can be used.
+This search filter is available through the COSMIN website.[18]
+In all other cases it is recommened to only use search terms for ‘construct’, ‘population’, and ‘measurement properties’ in the search for all validated instruments.[4]

 Step 3.
 Quality assessment of outcome measurement instruments

-We reached 70-97% consensus that the third step in the selection of outcome measurement instruments is quality assessment of the available instruments. his includes two distinctive parts: 1) evaluation of the methodological quality of the included studies by using the COSMIN checklist,[6] and 2) evaluation of the quality of the measurement instruments (i.e. their measurement properties and feasibility aspects) by applying quality criteria for good measurement properties (Table 2).[19]
+We reached 70-97% consensus that the third step in the selection of outcome measurement instruments is quality assessment of the available instruments.
+According to COSMIN, this includes two distinctive parts: 1) evaluation of the methodological quality of the included studies by using the COSMIN checklist,[6] and 2) evaluation of the quality of the measurement instruments (i.e. their measurement properties and feasibility aspects) by applying quality criteria for good measurement properties (Table 2).[19]

-[6,13] he following measurement properties were considered relevant: content validity (including face validity), structural validity, internal consistency, reliability, measurement error, construct validity, cross-cultural validity, criterion validity, and responsiveness (Table 3).
+Following the COSMIN taxonomy on which international consensus was reached,[6,13] the following measurement properties were considered relevant: content validity (including face validity), structural validity, internal consistency, reliability, measurement error, construct validity, cross-cultural validity, criterion validity, and responsiveness (Table 3).
 Consensus was achieved on quality criteria for all measurement properties (Table 4).
-The quality assessment applies to all different types of outcome measurement instruments, such as assessments by health professionals, biomarkers, clinical rating scales, imaging tests, laboratory tests, patient questionnaires, and performance-based tests.
+The quality assessment applies to all different types of outcome measurement instruments, such as assessments by health professionals, biomarkers, clinical rating scales, imaging tests, laboratory tests, patient questionnaires, and performance-based tests, and the applicable measurement properties should be evaluated.

-[4]
+In the evaluation of the measurement properties of the measurement instruments potentially included in a COS, COSMIN recommends a predefined order of importance of evaluating the measurement properties: 1) content validity; 2) internal structure (i.e. structural validity and internal consistency, and/or IRT/Rasch model fit); and where applicable 3) the remaining measurement properties (i.e., reliability, measurement error, construct validity, cross-cultural validity, criterion validity, and responsiveness).
+Content validity is considered to be the most important measurement property of a measurement instrument because if it is unclear what the instrument is actually measuring, the assessment of the other measurement properties is not valuable.
+If the content validity of a measurement instrument is poor or unknown, the instrument will not be further considered in the selection process.
+Subsequently, the internal structure (i.e. internal consistency and structural validity) should be evaluated.
+In case there is evidence that the internal structure of an measurement instrument is poor, the measurement instrument will not be further considered, i.e. the other measurement properties (including reliability, measurement error, construct validity, cross-cultural validity, criterion validity, and responsiveness) will not be further evaluated.[4]

 [Tables 3 and 4]